freebasic/fbc/tests/readme.txt

    information on a specific failed test, view the '.log' saved in the same directory as the test file.

+const/generator
+   helper program and database to generate and check const type tests

 ## EOF